Home > PC Builds > Power Supplies

 Then there's the conflicting advice you'll find online from fellow gamers and PC users, with some perhaps recommending you simply buy the cheapest PSU you can find to save money, and others who swear anything but buying the most expensive, absolute best power supply on the market will have your new system imploding within the week.

-Like a lot of things in life, the truth is somewhere in the middle, and what you should do (read: how much you spend on a PSU) depends entirely on your specific PC build.
+Like many things in life, the truth is somewhere in the middle, and what you should do (read: how much you spend on a PSU) depends entirely on your specific PC build.
 If you're building a high-end gaming PC with one of the best graphics cards on the market such as a NVIDIA GeForce RTX 4090, RTX 4080, RTX 4070 Ti, AMD Radeon RX 7900 XTX/XT, or RX 6900 XT, etc, sticking to the best PSUs on the market (or thereabouts) is wise.
 Providing systems that house powerful graphics cards and CPUs with enough clean, stable power from a quality, reliable, efficient power supply is important for the longevity and stable operation of your new beast.

 For less powerful yet still capable gaming PCs, you don't necessarily need the best PSU out there, though you still want to remain above a certain level of quality to reliably power your system for many years to come.
 For the cheaper entry-level gaming PC builds on a tight budget, your PSU requirements aren't as stringent, but that doesn't mean you should rush out and buy that cheap no-name PSU.
 A golden rule of PC building you'll often hear within DIY circles is to never go too cheap on your PSU, and that saving a few bucks on that enticingly lower-priced yet potentially lower-quality unit may end up biting you later on.